Cinnamon Cockatiel vs White-Faced Cockatiel: Key Differences

 • Discover the genetic factors that contribute to the color mutations of these beloved pet birds.

-Visual Distinctions: Cinnamon vs White-Faced
+Visual Distinctions: Cinnamon vs White-Faced with Bright Yellow Face

-The Genetics Behind the Colors
+The Genetics Behind the Color Mutations

 The cinnamon trait in cockatiels is a sex-linked recessive mutation, which means that the gene responsible for the cinnamon coloring is located on the sex chromosome.
 This makes sexing cockatiels with this mutation a bit easier.
 White-faced cockatiels, however, exhibit a dominant silver gene that eliminates all traces of yellow and orange, resulting in their pure white faces and pastel face variations.
 Cinnamon Cockatiel is a sex-linked recessive gene, this mutation is responsible for the brown phenotype throughout the plumage of Cockatiels, the reason for this is that this gene inhibits the final stage of melanin production resulting in birds not being able to produce shades of black and grey pigments rather leaving them shades of brown.